 David is fed up with managing members manually!

-In addition to a membership management software, your website should be the location for your online community to thrive.
-There should be information on brands you work with, your annual subscription, offers for certification, and easy access to create a log in.
+In addition to membership management software, your website should be the location for your online community to thrive.
+There should be information on brands you work with, your annual subscription, offers for certification, and easy access to create a login.
 It’s even better if you have a mobile responsive system!

 Set Reasonable Year-Long Goals